splunk-soar-connectors/ciscosma/README.md

 ### Configuration variables

-This table lists the configuration variables required to operate Cisco SMA.
-These variables are specified when configuring a Cisco SMA asset in Splunk SOAR.
+This table lists the configuration variables required to operate Cisco Secure Email and Web Manager.
+These variables are specified when configuring a Cisco Secure Email and Web Manager asset in Splunk SOAR.

 VARIABLE | REQUIRED | TYPE | DESCRIPTION
 -------- | -------- | ---- | -----------